Autism in Adults

 Autism in adults also presents in the following ways:

-• prefer order, rules, and routines, and finding it hard to cope with change
+• prefer rules and routines, and find it hard to cope with change

-• experience sensations such as smell, touch, taste, texture, hearing, and pain at a different level to others
+• experience sensitivities to smell, touch, taste, texture, hearing, and pain

 Reasons for Delayed Diagnoses